snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 Now our password-store is a git repository and every change will be a git commit (examples follow later).
-Git will be our primary tool to sync pass between multiple devices and it actually works pretty great with the automatic commits pass does for us.
+Git will be our primary tool to sync pass between multiple devices and it actually works pretty well with the automatic commits pass does for us.
 But before we go into the synchronization, let's get to know the basic usage of pass a little better.